kevmodrome/kitbase/README.md

 # WIP: KitBase Starter Template

 This is a starter template for SvelteKit and PocketBase.
-Set up to use Cloudflare KV for caching (has to be manually handled).
-Local development done in
+Set up to use Cloudflare's cache API for backend responses.
+Local development uses Miniflare to mock the cache API.

 ## What's inside?